-Another 37 words(3 lines of text) are included under the topic Early Letourneau Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Letourneau Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

-Letourneau Settlers in the United States in the 19th Century
+Letourneau Settlers in United States in the 19th Century

-- Henri Letourneau, aged 27, who emigrated to America from Havre, in 1897
+- Henri Letourneau, aged 27, who immigrated to America from Havre, in 1897

-Letourneau Settlers in the United States in the 20th Century
+Letourneau Settlers in United States in the 20th Century